Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 echo $ECR_PYTHON_URL
 ```

-# Push our container images to ECR
+# Push our Python container image to ECR
 ### Step 6: Push a Python Image to the container we created above for the Backend
 #### Pull Python Image from Dockerhub
 - Pull the python image from Dockerhub to our local environment , then confirm that its downloaded/pulled